juandanceswild/bittrexBot/README.md

 I track my trades using [CryptoNotify](http://cryptonotify.com).
 This tool can be setup to email executed trades or, as I prefer, send a message to a Slack channel.

-## Donations

-If this bot helped you out and you want to show your appreciation, feel free to donate some BTCZ to 't1QxJknfWRVhrHopBmHSfMe4ib2vmbvjniy'

 ## License
 Code released under the [MIT License](https://github.com/jufkes/bittrexBot/master/LICENSE).